aryan0147/Real-state-Project/ReadME.md

   A recommendation engine provides personalized suggestions for properties based on amenities, price, and location advantages.

 - **Deployment**:
-  The application, including prediction, analytics, and recommendation modules, was deployed on **Streamlit**, ensuring accessibility and ease of use.
+  The application, including prediction, analytics, and recommendation modules, was deployed on **RENDER**, ensuring accessibility and ease of use.

 This project integrates robust data science workflows with real-world applications, offering users valuable tools to make informed real estate decisions.